cfhirsch/adventofcode2024/README.md

 # adventofcode2024
 My solutions to 2024 Advent of Code puzzles.
-The assumption is that puzzle input files are in C:\AdventOfCode\2024, of the format "Dec<day>Test.txt" for test files, "Dec<day>.txt" for the actual puzzle input.
+The assumption is that puzzle input files are in C:\AdventOfCode\2024, of the format "Dec{day}Test.txt" for test files, "Dec{day}.txt" for the actual puzzle input.

 **Day 1:**